 While important, a high interest rate isn’t the only factor to consider when looking for a term deposit.
 Some other factors you might want to keep in mind include:

 - The terms available (length of the term deposit) and the interest rates available for various terms

 - When interest is paid (this might be monthly, annually or at maturity, for example)

 - Whether there is any minimum amount needed to open a term deposit, and whether a higher interest rate is offered for a larger amount

 - Whether there are any penalties or fees for early withdrawals

 It’s also important to be aware that your interest rate may drop if you decide to ‘roll over’ your money to a new term, once your existing term has matured.
 On the other hand, there are selected providers who offer bonus interest if you roll over your term deposit.
 Check with your provider to see what options you have and what terms and conditions may apply.

-You can compare term deposits based on your own financial requirements from 71 different institutions using Canstar’s comparison page.
-You should also be sure to read the product discourse statement (PDS) for your chosen term deposit before making a decision.
+You can compare term deposits based on your own financial requirements from a range of different institutions using Canstar’s comparison tables.